mongodb/specifications/source/sessions/driver-sessions.rst

-* The server might have supported sessions at the time the connection was first opened (and reported a value for logicalSessionTimeoutMinutes in the initial response to ismaster), but have subsequently been downgraded to not support sessions.
+* The server might have supported sessions at the time the connection was first opened (and reported a value for logicalSessionTimeoutMinutes in the initial response to the `handshake <https://github.com/mongodb/specifications/blob/master/source/mongodb-handshake/handshake.rst>`_), but have subsequently been downgraded to not support sessions.
 The server does not close the socket in this scenario, and the driver will forever conclude that the server at the other end of this connection supports sessions.
 This scenario will only be a problem until the next heartbeat against that server.

 These race conditions are particulary insidious when the driver decides to start an implicit session based on the conclusion that sessions are supported.